Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Preliminaries

-We follow the papers~\cite{BenjaminiSchramm01,ASUIPT,GRRiemann} for the definition on random plane triangulations.
-A planar map $\cM$ is a proper (without edge-crossings) embedding of a connected planar (multi)graph $\cG$ in the two-dimensional sphere $\wh{\bbC}=\bbC\cup\{\infty \}$, where we identify two planar maps if one can be obtained from the other via an orientation-preserving homeomorphism of the sphere.
+We follow the papers~\cite{BenjaminiSchramm01, ASUIPT, GRRiemann} for the definition of planar maps and triangulations.
+A planar map $\cM$ is a proper ({in particular,} without edge-crossings) embedding of a connected planar (multi)graph $\cG$ in the two-dimensional sphere $\wh{\bbC}=\bbC\cup\{\infty \}$, where we identify two planar maps if one can be obtained from the other via an orientation-preserving homeomorphism of the sphere which maps vertices (resp.\ edges, faces) to vertices (resp.\ edges, faces).
+For convenience we abbreviate ``equivalence class of embedded planar maps" to ``planar map".
 We will always assume that $\cM$ is locally finite, i.e., each vertex and each face has finite degree.
-For a planar map $\cM$ on the sphere $\wh\bbC = \bbC\cup\{\infty\}$, we call a connected component of $\wh\bbC\backslash \cM$ a triangular face if its boundary is consisted of precisely three edges of $\cM$.
-An \emph{embedded (planar) triangulation} $\cT$ consists of a finite or infinite connected planar map $\cM$ in the sphere, together with a subset of the triangular faces, and its support $S(\cT) \subseteq\wh{\bbC}$ is defined to be the union of $\cM$ and all the triangular faces in $\cM$.
-Two embedded triangulations $T$ and $T'$ are considered equivalent if there is an orientation preserving homeomorphism between their supports which maps vertices (resp., edges, faces) to vertices (resp., edges faces).
-For convenience we abbreviate ``equivalence class of embedded triangulations" to ``triangulation".
-Following the terminology in~\cite[Section 1.2]{ASUIPT}, we call $\cT$ a \emph{type II triangulation} if $\cT$ has no loops but possibly multiple edges, and call $\cT$ a \emph{type III triangulation} if $\cT$ has no loops and no multiple edges.
-We call a vertex $v\in\cT$ an interior (resp.\ boundary) vertex of $\cT$ if $v$ is in the interior (resp.\ on the boundary) of the support $S(\cT)$.
-We call a type II (resp.\ type III) triangulation $\cT$ an \emph{infinite plane triangulation} (resp.\ \emph{simple infinite plane triangulation}), if the underlying graph is one-ended, and there are no boundary vertices. {We call a type II (resp.\ type III) triangulation $\cT$ a (finite) \emph{disk triangulation} (resp.\ \emph{simple disk triangulation}), if the underlying planar map $\cM$ is finite and the support $S(\cT)$ is homeomorphic to a disk.
-A \emph{rooted triangulation} $(\cT, e)$ is a triangulation $\cT$ together with an oriented edge $e = (x,y)$ of $\cT$, called the root edge.
+The face set $\cF\cM$ of $\cM$ is the set of connected components of $\wh\bbC\backslash \cG$, and the support $S(\cM)\subseteq \wh\bbC$ is defined to be the union of $\cM$ and a subset of the faces in $\cF\cM$.
+In this paper we assume that all the faces in $S(\cM)$ are bounded in $\bbC$.
+We call a vertex $v\in\cV\cM$ an interior (resp.\ boundary) vertex of $\cM$ if $v$ is in the interior (resp.\ on the boundary) of the support $S(\cM)$.
+We say $\cM$ has \emph{{whole-}plane topology} if the underlying graph is one-ended and $\cM$ has no boundary vertices, and we say $\cM$ \emph{has disk topology}, if $\cM$ is finite and the support $S(\cM)$ is homeomorphic to a closed disk.
+A \emph{rooted planar map} $(\cM, e)$ is a planar map $\cM$ together with an oriented edge $e = (x,y)$ of $\cM$, called the root edge.
 The vertex $x$ is the \emph{root vertex}.